By Drew Price MAppSc CSCS

 The pull up starts with you gripping the bar from just outside shoulder width, or wider, apart.
 Your palms should be facing away so you can see your knuckles and not your palms.

-In a controlled manner you pull yourself from a dead hang up to the bar.
+In a controlled manner you pull yourself from a dead hang up to the bar (using either a good power tower or pull-up / chin-up bar).
 There’s other versions but for a strict pull up try not to swing or flail with the legs; many cross their legs at the ankle a little for stability.
 Note the following two points:

 - Pull your shoulders down away from your ears first (like a reverse shrug) and then pull your chest up to the bar.